Jack Lawson: Member of Parliament

 Two years after moving there, Lawson was elected to the County Council for the Chester-le-Street division.
 He wrote a pamphlet campaigning for minimum wage for miners and was a leading figure in Durham during the miners' strike of 1912 on this issue.
 He and his wife had a second daughter, Edna, while his brother Will, whom he had tutored, took a diploma in Economics and Political Science at Ruskin.
 In 1913 he was a delegate to the Miner's International in Carlsbad.
 Journeying through Leipzig and Dresden, he saw the growing Prussian army, and once in the Balkans witnessed some of the troubles that would spark the first World War.
 When war broke out in 1914, Will Lawson became an officer in the Durham Light Infantry.
 Jack Lawson followed his example, volunteering for service; experienced with horses, he was assigned as a driver with the Royal Field Artillery, serving in France.
 Another brother, Tom, joined the Border Regiment.
-Will Lawson was sent to Ypres in January 1915, and died in battle thirteen months later.
+Will Lawson was sent to Ypres in January 1915, and died in battle thirteen months later on 27 March 1916.

 Following the end of the war, Jack Lawson was granted temporary leave to contest the Seaham division of Durham in the 1918 general election; he campaigned against war reparations and won only a third of the votes against a coalition candidate.
 After that he was sent to Clipstone in Derbyshire, where he was demobbed.
 Returning to work at Alma Colliery and as a county councillor, he started to have health problems and was sick during the council elections the following year.
 The Labour Party, which entered the election with around a dozen out of one hundred councillors, won control of the council.